What's best? A half or full day charter

 A: No, we limit our trips to 6 people per Coast Guard regulations.

-Q: Can we drink liquor on board the boat?
+Q: Can we bring Beer or Liquor on board the boat?

 Q: What do we need to bring with us?